Another Woman Accuses Biden Of Unwanted Contact: ‘I Thought He Was Going To Kiss Me’

 A second woman has come forward with accusations that former Vice President Joe Biden touched her inappropriately while she was working as a campaign volunteer at a political fundraiser in 2009, adding fuel to the fire amid the controversy over the presumed presidential candidate’s alleged unwanted contact with women.

-According to a story in Politico, 43-year-old Amy Lappos told reporters on Monday that while she was volunteering at a 2009 fundraiser for Rep. Jim Himes (D-Conn.), Biden without warning or consent pulled her toward him with his hand on the back of her neck, and rubbed noses with him.
+According to a story in Politico, 43-year-old Amy Lappos told reporters on Monday that while she was volunteering at a 2009 fundraiser for Connecticut Rep. Jim Himes, Biden, without warning or consent, pulled her toward him with his hand on the back of her neck, and rubbed noses with her.
 While Lappos was quick to point out that she didn’t read the move as explicitly sexual, she was momentarily afraid that he might try to kiss her.

 “It wasn’t sexual, but he did grab me by the head,” Lappos told the Hartford Courant.
 “He put his hand around my neck and pulled me in to rub noses with me.”